PaulSchweizer/DungeonCrawler/README.md

 - [ ] Heal
     - [ ] Stress
     - [ ] Consequence
+    - [ ] Bug Consequence adds empty Aspects to the List when healing ???
 - [ ] Move

 # Actions that a Player can perform